-Data 2025
+Data 2025 v2.0

-19 March 2020, 9:00 - 18:00 The Graduate Institute, Geneva | Maison de la paix
+23 November 2020, 9:00 - 18:00 The Graduate Institute, Geneva | Maison de la paix For registration: Click here https://bit.ly/3ekiU0t

 Data plays a pivotal role in many avenues of our lives, our economies, and our societies.
+This truth has been highlighted in dramatic fashion in societies' response to the COVID-19 crisis.
 But what is data?
 This question is critical yet not easy to answer since data is not just one thing, and it is changing fast as we look to the future.